HumanEngineering/mobileChallengeGraph/readme.md

 - Make sure to highlight anything particularly interesting or cool in your solution!
 - The entire project itself in a zip file
 - Please **don't** include the following folders in the zip file to keep it's size down:
+    - node_modules/
-    - node_modules
+    - ios/build/
-    - ios/build
+    - ios/Pods/
-    - ios/Pods
+    - android/.gradle/
-    - android/.gradle
+    - vendor/